AGO to explore the ongoing influence of Alex Colville in major exhibition this summer

 Nearly 100 works by the late Canadian icon to be displayed in largest exhibition of the artist’s work to date

 (TORONTO — Nov.
 13, 2013) Nearly 100 works by Canadian icon Alex Colville (1920-2013) will be presented at the Art Gallery of Ontario (AGO) this summer, marking the largest exhibition of the late artist’s work to date.
 Curated by Andrew Hunter, the AGO’s curator of Canadian art, the exhibition will honour Colville’s legacy and explore the continuing impact of his work from the perspectives of several prominent popular culture figures from film, literature and music.
-Opening in August 2014, the exhibition will run to January 2015.
+Opening August 23, 2014, the exhibition will run to January 2015.

 Known for painting decidedly personal subject matter, Colville’s painstakingly precise images depict an elusive tension, capturing moments perpetually on the edge of change and the unknown, often imbued with a deep sense of danger.